-2.15 Contingent liabilities
+2.15.
+Contingent liabilities

-A contingent liability is disclosed when the FiTI Association has a possible obligation as a result of past events, the existence of which will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events, not wholly within the control of the FiTI Association; or when the FiTI Association has a present legal or constructive obligation, that arises from past events, but it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation, or the amount of the obligation cannot be measured with sufficient reliability.
+A contingent liability is disclosed when the FiTI has a possible obligation as a result of past events, the existence of which will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events, not wholly within the control of the FiTI; or when the FiTI has a present legal or constructive obligation, that arises from past events, but it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation, or the amount of the obligation cannot be measured with sufficient reliability.

-2.16 Revenue recognition
+2.16.
+Revenue recognition

-Revenue of the FiTI Association is mainly from grants and sponsorships.
-Revenues that are received for compensation of expenses or losses already incurred, or for the purpose of giving immediate financial support to the FiTI Association with no future related costs, are recognised in the Income Statement in the period in which reasonable assurance is established that the entity will comply with the conditions attached to the Grant and that the Grant will be received.
+Revenue of the FiTI is mainly from grants, services or sponsorships.
+Revenues that are received for compensation of expenses or losses already incurred, or for the purpose of giving immediate financial support to the FiTI with no future related costs, are recognised in the Income Statement in the period in which reasonable assurance is established that the entity will comply with the conditions attached to the grant and that the grant will be received.

-Grants that compensate the FiTI Association for expenses to be incurred are initially recognised in the statement of financial position as a deferred income.
-Subsequent to initial recognition, such grants are recognised in the Income Statement as Grants Income.
+Grants that compensate the FiTI for expenses to be incurred are initially recognised in the statement of financial position as a deferred income.
+Subsequent to initial recognition, such grants are recognised in the Income Statement as grants income.

-Other income is recognized on the accrual basis.
+Other income, e.g. based on contractual services, is recognized on the accrual basis.

-2.17 Expenses
+2.17.
+Expenses

-Expenses specifically related to the projects are classified based on their technical nature.
+Expenses specifically related to their projects (e.g. grant-related, service-related) are classified based on their technical nature.
 All other expenses are classified as either general and administrative expenses, or finance costs, as appropriate.

-2.18 Current and deferred taxation
+2.18.
+Current and deferred taxation